Spin polarization and diode effect in thermoelectric current through altermagnet-based superconductor heterostructures: Altermagnet-Josephson Junction (AM-JJ)

 \subsubsection{Superconducting phase tunability and effect of AM parameters}

 To reveal the tunability of the current by the SC phase difference, we depict the spin-resolved thermoelectric currents $\mathcal{L}_{\sigma}$ as a function of $\phi$ for various AM strengths in Fig.~\ref{L_vs_phi}.
-The behavior of the current profile is oscillating with respect to the SC phase difference with the amplitudes and the spin-splitting largely modified by the AM parameters.
-In Fig.~\ref{L_vs_phi}(a) and (b) we present the thermoelectric current for the normal incidence ($t_2=0$) of the quasiparticles at the AM-SC interface of the JJ.
-We find that as the AM strength $t_{1}$ increases, the thermoelectric current reduces for both up- and down-spin particles, whereas the difference between the up and down spin current becomes much more pronounced, as clear by comparing Fig.~\ref{L_vs_phi}(a) and (b).
-On the other hand, when we compare Fig.~\ref{L_vs_phi}(a) and (c), we find that for the same $t_{1}$ parameter as we switch on $t_{2}$ considering a rotated AM-SC interface of the JJ, the current is subsequently enhanced.
+The behavior of the current profile is oscillating with respect to the SC phase difference with the amplitudes and the spin splitting largely modified by the AM parameters.
+In Figs.~\ref{L_vs_phi}(a) and ~\ref{L_vs_phi}(b) we present the thermoelectric current for the normal incidence ($t_2=0$) of the quasiparticles at the AM-SC interface of the JJ.
+We find that as the AM strength $t_{1}$ increases, the thermoelectric current reduces for both up- and down-spin particles, whereas the difference between the up and down spin currents becomes much more pronounced, as clear by comparing Figs.~\ref{L_vs_phi}(a) and ~\ref{L_vs_phi}(b).
+On the other hand, when we compare Figs.~\ref{L_vs_phi}(a) and ~\ref{L_vs_phi}(c), we find that for the same $t_{1}$ parameter as we switch on $t_{2}$ considering a rotated AM-SC interface of the JJ, the current is subsequently enhanced.
 It is important to notice that for $t_{2}>t_{1}$, the up-spin current is larger than the down-spin current.
-The reason behind this opposite spin dominance behavior lies in the variation of the momentum $k_{e(h)\uparrow}$ and $k_{e(h)\downarrow}$ (see Appendix~\ref{scatmat} for details) for $t_{1}>t_{2}$, which effectively alters the Fermi-surface of the AM-SC interface.
-The angle between the AM lobes or the AM angle can be expressed in terms of $\theta=\text{tan}^{-1}(t_{2}/t_{1})$.
-From Fig.~\ref{L_vs_phi}(b) and (d), we find a similar behavior as explained by comparing Fig.~\ref{L_vs_phi}(a) and (b).
-Notably, although $t_{2}$ does help to generate the higher thermoelectric spin current; the difference between the two spin components of the current is enhanced in the presence of $t_{1}$.
+The reason behind this opposite spin dominance behavior lies in the variation of the momentum $k_{e(h)\uparrow}$ and $k_{e(h)\downarrow}$ (see Appendix~\ref{scatmat} for details) for $t_{1}>t_{2}$, which effectively alters the Fermi surface of the AM-SC interface.
+From Figs.~\ref{L_vs_phi}(b) and ~\ref{L_vs_phi}(d), we find a similar behavior as explained by comparing Fig.~\ref{L_vs_phi}(a) and (b).
+Notably, although $t_{2}$ does help to generate the higher thermoelectric spin current, the difference between the two spin components of the current is enhanced in the presence of $t_{1}$.
 Thus, it is possible to tune the effective spin-dependent thermoelectric currents by modulating the AM parameters.
+Hence, it is more promising to see the variation of the spin-dependent current for a range of the AM rotational angle.
+We define the AM parameters as a function of AM rotational angle and discuss the corresponding thermoelectric current behavior in Appendix~\ref{appen:L_vs_theta}.

 To further investigate the influence of the AM parameters on the thermoelectric current in our JJ, we analyze the behavior of $\mathcal{L}_{\sigma}$ for a wide range of $t_{1}$, keeping $t_{2}=0$, as shown in Fig.~\ref{L_vs_t:JJ}(a).
 Depending on the relative strength of the AM parameter to the normal part of the AM, we define two regimes: (i) $t_{1}\le t_{0}$ which essentially describe a weak AM phase and (ii) $t_{1}> t_{0}$ which is considered as the strong AM phase~\cite{Fu2025}.
 We find that in the weak AM phase, both the up- and down-spin currents decrease with increasing $t_{1}$, with the rates being different for the two spins.
 Notably, the up-spin quasiparticle current becomes zero at $t_{1}=t_{0}=1$, while the corresponding down component is finite.
 In contrast, in the strong AM regime, the down-spin current $\mathcal{L}_{\downarrow}$ starts increasing for further increase in $t_1$, while the other spin current continues to remain vanishingly small.
 These behaviors of the spin-resolved currents ensure that by tuning the AM parameter $t_1$ only, we gradually enter the strong AM phase to have quasiparticles of only one spin type contribute to the thermoelectric current, offering potential for spin-selective thermoelectric transport.